Remember all this is in the context of the .Net ecosystem.

 to move between them).

-In other words, rather than thinking in terms of re-using one connection for an application or http request vs one connection per query, think in terms of one connection for each time you call out to the database... each round trip.
+In other words, rather than thinking in terms of minimizing the number of connection objects you create (by re-using one connection for an application or http request), think in terms of one connection for each time you call out to the database... each round trip.
 Then try to minimize the number of connections by minimizing the number of those trips.
 In this way you can satisfy both goals.

 But that's just one kind of optimization.
 There's also optimizing programmer time, and gaining effective code re-use.
 Developers don't want to write the same boilerplate code over and over again just to get a connection object that's open and ready-to-use.
 It's not only tedious, it's a way to introduce bugs into a program.

-Even here, though, it's generally better to have one connection per query (or round trip).
-There are other patterns you can use to help avoid re-writing the same boilerplate code.
+Even here, though, it's still generally better to have one connection per query (or round trip).
+There are patterns you can use to help avoid re-writing the same boilerplate code, while still keeping the goal of one connection per call to the database.
 Here is one example I like, but there are many others.